opencord/cord/docs/quickstart.md

 * Ubuntu 14.04 LTS freshly installed (see [TBF]() for instruction on how to install Ubuntu 14.04).
 * Account used to SSH from build host has password-less *sudo* capability (e.g., like the `ubuntu` user)

-### Running on CloudLab (optional)
+### Target Server on CloudLab (optional)

-If you do not have a target server available, you can borrow one on [CloudLab](https://www.cloudlab.us).
+If you do not have a target server available that meets the above requirements, you can borrow one on [CloudLab](https://www.cloudlab.us).
 Sign up for an account using your organization's email address and choose "Join Existing Project"; for "Project Name" enter `cord-testdrive`.